hwayne/learntla-v2/docs/core/index.rst

 Everything up to and including "temporal properties" is necessary to fully use TLA+.
 Everything after that adds further power.

+.. todo:: I get your point, really, but it sounds awkward when “everything else” is one single bullet point that is basically “whatever”.

 Notes on the Material
 =====================